Nooo! I am so embarrassed! I half shouted, half cried. Why didn’t you guys tell me? Didn’t you see this spot?

 In the context, coming right after saying be good to your enemy, I think he means “Don’t let your enemy’s hostility produce hostility in you.
 But let your love triumph over his hostility.”
 Don’t be overcome by evil means, Don’t be overcome by his evil…

 Don’t let another person’s evil provoke you to evil thoughts or evil attitudes or evil deeds.
 Don’t give them that kind of power.
 You don’t have to.
 Christ is your king.
-Christ is your leader, your champion, your treasure.
+Jesus Christ is your leader, your champion, your treasure.
 Christ governs your life, not those who do evil.

 Lincoln was not overcome by evil.
 He didn’t let the evil of his enemies control him.
 He returned good for evil and that makes friends of enemies.